Updated on February 26, 2021 by Asher Fergusson

 Like most of Europe, Portugal’s peak tourist season is summertime, when the weather is warmest.
 However, the popular sights get extremely crowded then, and prices go way up.
 The better times to visit are the spring and fall, when it’s less busy.

 In fact, most people will find the slightly cooler temperatures of the shoulder seasons more comfortable than the heat of peak summer, especially in the southern part of the country.
 If you’re primarily planning a beach vacation, early-fall is the best time to visit, as the water is still cold in the spring.
+Be sure to check current Portugal travel advisories before you go.

 2. What’s the weather like in Portugal?